Ending Energy Poverty

 What USLNG Can Do

 USLNG makes this possible at scale.
 The United States is the world’s largest LNG exporter, with more than 90 mtpa of additional export capacity under construction.
 American natural gas is abundant, competitively priced, and produced under environmental standards exceeding those of any other major supplier.
-It is governed by binding commercial contracts, not geopolitical caprice.

 The nations that need this most include South and Southeast Asia, where hundreds of millions lack reliable electricity and coal remains dominant; Sub-Saharan Africa, where electrification rates are among the world’s lowest; and Latin America and the Caribbean, where energy poverty coexists with significant untapped potential for gas-powered development.
-LNG Allies works with governments, importers, and development finance institutions in these regions to advance the infrastructure, policy frameworks, and commercial relationships that make USLNG accessible and affordable.

 [See USLNG by the Numbers for current export volumes, active offtake contracts, projects under construction, and capacity coming online.]